 BADM 590 - MBA Capstone - (4 credits)

-Elective concentrations are available in Finance and Accounting.
+Elective concentrations are available in Accounting, Finance, or Global Business and Economics.

 Other elective options include:

 View the desktop version of this page.